JazRav/GoatBroteSquared/README.md

 # GoatBrote²

-A Discord bot that does things
+A Discord bot that does things and is poorly coded, please don't use it if you want to stay sane

 ## You need